coleifer/huey/docs/guide.rst

     # Is the add() task enabled again?
     add.is_revoked()  # -> False

-So as you can see, Huey provides APIs to control revoke / restore on both individual instances of a task, as well as all instances of the task.
+Huey provides APIs to revoke / restore on both individual instances of a task, as well as all instances of the task.
 For more information, see the following API docs:

 * :py:meth:`Result.revoke` and :py:meth:`Result.restore` for revoking
   individual instances of a task.